valerieding/Happiness-Map-App/README.md

 - Wrote unit tests for interactive map functions and acceptance tests for vote submission

 Message Board:
-- Wrote the unit tests for all the functions we use in board.js. boardFunctions.js contains all of the same functions just in their own spot.
-- Users can see all the posts and laugh and cry with their friends.
 - Designed the message board page
-- Dynamic welcome text
-- A post can be added after a vote
+- A user can post on the board after they vote
-- This post can be up/down voted on
+- This post can be up and down voted on
 - Populates a table and can be sorted via buttons
+- Users can see all the posts and laugh and cry with their friends
+- Dynamic welcome text depending on the user's last happiness vote
+- Changed the way we display time on the message board (now "1 minute ago") versus how it's stored in the database
+- Wrote the unit tests for all the functions we use in board.js. boardFunctions.js contains all of the same functions just in their own spot.

 Map:
 - Wrote wrapper functions for database queries: get campus average, get averages of all buildings, get average of specific building. note: average is the average of all votes and not limited by recent votes.